 Stout presented the October 2025 financials.
 An adjustment was made to the preliminary financials for FY25.
 An entry for Personal Services was adjusted.
 See Column L. This is due to the retro pay going into effect.
 There will be a second adjustment in November.
 A balance of $10.2 million is approximately where we will be when the actual financials come out in December.

 October was a typical expense month.
 We made our adjustments for prepaids in the month of October.
-There was a transfer of $1.1 million, made into the Project Fund, for the future CAD project.
+There was a transfer of $1.1 million, made into the Project Fund for the future CAD project.

 Calvert moved to approve the October 2025 financials as presented.
 Second by Happala.